Pre-order now

 Veterinarian examining a cat with a stethoscope, focusing on the cat's calm demeanor and the doctor's gentle touch, in a well-lit veterinary clinic, in a detailed, high-resolution photographic style.

-What a blood test can reveal in cats
+What a blood test in cats can reveal

 • Hormone levels are checked to diagnose hormonal imbalances.